River Reports

 Current Conditions

-The Gorge - Flows have recently dropped around 350 cfs.
-This is a great walk-wading flow, fishing a nymph rig in the riffles and runs has been extremly succesful.
-Nymphing has been the most productive way to fish.
-Fishing the riffles has produced alot of fish.
-Fishing worms, eggs, and leechs has produced some really nice fish.
-Baetis and caddis nymphs deep have been consistenly finding fish as well in the afternoons.
+The Gorge - Flows have stablized between 550-600cfs through the canyon.
+This is a great winter flow, fishing a nymph rig in the slower water and alongside the runs has been the most consistent.
+Fishing this water with a multi fly nymph rig with worms, eggs, and leechs as your point fly/attractor has produced some really nice fish.
+Baetis and midges deep have been the main source of food.
+Think sizes 18-22 for midges and baetis in your natural colors: brown, black, cream, and olive.
 Come by the shop and load up on all your fishing needs and check out our wide selection of flies!

 Pleasure Park up the Gorge - Same as above.
-Focus your efforts on the deeper water using a nymph rig with smaller caddis and mayfly nymphs.
+Focus your efforts on the deeper water using a nymph rig with smaller caddis, mayfly, and midge nymphs.
 Using a perdigon as your weight and as an attractor has beeen finding fish consistently.
 Leading your rig with a egg or worm has also beeen finding fish.

 Rubberlegs #8-10, Sparkle Emerger #14-18, San Juan Worms #10, Perdigons #14-16, Frenchies #14-18, Peanut Envy, Sex Dungeon, and Mini Sex Dungeon, Raninbow Baby Gonga, Swim Coach